cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 print(x < 0 ? "negative" : "positive")
 ```

-Without If expression optimization, the produced code is
+Without If Expression Optimization, the produced code is

 ```
 jump 3 greaterThanEq x 0